-In pursuing our vision of connecting all children to healthy food, FoodCorps embraces equity, diversity, and inclusion as strategic and moral imperatives in our work.
-As an organization, we seek to overcome health disparities that take an unfair toll on children of color and children growing up in low-income households.
-We recognize and help our stakeholders name and understand the structural inequalities and the cycles of discrimination based on place, race, and class that both reinforce and are reinforced by the problem we are trying to solve.
-And we are convinced that for FoodCorps to be effective, we must not replicate the inequality we see in society at large, but to the extent our resources allow, we must become a model for the change we seek.
-That's why we seek to:
+In pursuing our vision of connecting all

+children to nourishing food, FoodCorps embraces antiracism and social justice as moral imperatives in our work.
+We recognize and understand the structural inequalities and the cycles of discrimination based on place, race, and class that both reinforce and are reinforced by the problem we are trying to solve.
+And we are convinced that for FoodCorps to be effective, we must not replicate the inequities we see in society at large, but to the extent our resources allow, we must become a model for the change we seek.
+Accordingly: